India's bright GDP just a small step in long road to sustained revival

 It needs at least 8 percent annual growth to create enough jobs for the 200 million Indians who will be reaching working age over the next two decades, the largest youth bulge the world has ever seen.

-However, without an overhaul of India’s strained public finances, stringent land acquisition laws, chaotic tax regime and rigid labor rules, economists say, it will struggle to consistently grow beyond 7 percent.
+However, without an overhaul of India’s strained public finances, stringent land acquisition laws, chaotic tax regime and rigid labour rules, economists say, it will struggle to consistently grow beyond 7 percent.

 Shilan Shah, an analyst at Capital Economics, says there is no alternative to more serious and deeper reform because piecemeal measures collectively do not amount to much.